microsoft/rust-symcrypt/symcrypt-sys/README.md

 # SymCrypt Rust/C FFI Bindings
 symcrypt-sys provides Rust/C FFI bindings for the [SymCrypt](https://github.com/microsoft/SymCrypt) library.

-This crate is supplementary to the [symcrypt](https://github.com/nnmkhang/rust-symcrypt-sys) crate.  !! fix link
+This crate is supplementary to the `symcrypt`crate.

 The bindings are checked into this crate in order to have better control over the binding generation as well as the exposed APIs from SymCrypt.
-To speed up the common case build process, the binding generation has been separated to [symcrypt-bindgen](https://github.com/nnmkhang/rust-symcrypt-sys) !!
-TODO: Fix this link.
+To speed up the common case build process, the binding generation has been separated to `symcrypt-bindgen`

 ## Usage

-Recommended usage is to take advantage of the [symcrypt](BLAH) !! fix link crate, which provides safe and rust idiomatic wrappers over the bindings.
+Recommended usage is to take advantage of the `symcrypt` crate, which provides safe and rust idiomatic wrappers over the bindings.

 However, If you want to access the bindings directly, you can add `symcrypt-sys` as a dependency in your rust project.